-10 Bizarre Stories of Japanese Phrases Lost in Translation
+10 Stories of Japanese Phrases Lost in Translation

 Made an embarrassing slipup while speaking Japanese?
 You're not alone, and we can prove it.